 Scores 85 points

 Next up came the standard tour with a complimentary glass of Bunna 12 in hand.
 Nice!
 Like an episode of The Unbelievable Truth, here are some titbits from our tour guide.
 Believe what you like!

 - Operating Monday to Friday, the distillery produces 2.5mlpa.

-- Bunna have the second biggest mash tun in Scotland, second only to Glenfarclas.
+- Bunna has the second biggest mash tun in Scotland, second only to Glenfarclas.

 - Their cut points are typically between 74-64%.

 - 6 weeks of peat production reflects 10% of their output. though I’ve seen some writers state it’s 20% at 35ppm.
 At the Warehouse No. 9 tasting [next up], we were told it’s now up to 30%.